nuagenetworks/monolithe/vanilla/sphinx/general_concepts.rst

 :class:`bambou.NURESTLoginController` is the class that manages a current authenticated ReST session.
 It is used by :class:`bambou.NURESTConnection` to correctly populate the user crendentials.
 This class contains several poperties.

-.. attribute:: user
+.. autoattribute:: bambou.NURESTLoginController.user

-    The user login.
+    :noindex:

-.. attribute:: password
+.. autoattribute:: bambou.NURESTLoginController.password

-    The password, in clear text. (clear text is mandatory for LDAP based authentication).
-This password is only used once to get the API key.
-    All subsequent calls will use the API key.
+    :noindex:

-.. attribute:: enterprise
+.. autoattribute:: bambou.NURESTLoginController.enterprise

-    The enterprise name the user belongs to.
+    :noindex:

-.. attribute:: api_key
+.. autoattribute:: bambou.NURESTLoginController.api_key

-    The API key to use instead of the password.
-This is mandatory for all calls other than `/me`
+    :noindex:

-.. attribute:: url
+.. autoattribute:: bambou.NURESTLoginController.url

-    The VSD Server ReST API endpoint.
-Usually it `https://vsd-host:8443`
+    :noindex:

-In order to populate the API key it is mandatory to do a call with the `/me` API using the :py:class:`NURESTUser`.
+In order to populate the API key it is mandatory to do a call with the `/me` API using the :class:`vsdk.NURESTUser`.
 Here is a full login example:

 .. code-block:: python
     :linenos: